-Ranking History lets you go back in time to check your website ranking and how those rankings changed month to month (or across many months, years, you get the idea).
-Before you can improve the SEO of any site, you have to understand where it’s been.
+The Ranking History feature lets you go back in time to check any site's ranking and how those rankings changed month to month (or across many months, years, you get the idea).
+This is a helpful competitive action, but it's also helpful when you're taking on a new client.
+Because before you can improve the SEO of any site, you have to understand where it’s been.

 Let's jump right in.